This function allows to choose one out of two expressions based

 |pct_successful:=(success/total)*100

 Calculates the percentage that are successful.
-We are still
+We are still within the

-embedded set of events with the
+events with the total and

-success values grouped
+success values grouped by each

-by each original HTTP response code.
+original HTTP response code.

 logscale